-Testing the various methods on the synthetic data set shows that non-ideal CD spectra lead to errors in secondary structure estimation and decrease the accuracy of CD spectrum predictions.
-During the validation of structural models, typical SR-CD deviations generally lead to the overestimation of the model error, and to a 5-15% uncertainty of the true SS composition.
+Testing the various methods on the synthetic data set shows that nonideal CD spectra lead to errors in secondary structure estimation and decrease the accuracy of CD spectrum predictions.
+During the validation of structural models, typical CD deviations generally lead to the overestimation of the model error, and to a 5-15% uncertainty of the true SS composition.
 Although none of the tested model validation methods can eliminate the uncertainty, applying a method that takes the average CD deviations into account improves the model validation accuracy considerably.
 Our findings suggest that SESCA secondary structure estimation and model validation schemes can be improved based on the obtained distributions of CD deviations.

-Using this new information, we implemented a new version of SESCA that automatically applies spectrum re-scaling during deconvolution and includes more accurate error estimates for model validation, obtained from systematic calibration based on synthetic SR-CD data.
-We note that for CD spectra recorded by conventional spectrometers, which have larger measurement errors and a narrower wavelength range than CD spectra measured with synchrotrons, the derived error estimates and may underestimate the uncertainty of the model error.
-To better assess the accuracy of models using conventional CD spectra, a separate set of error parameters should be derived using the approach described here.

-The new results discussed in this study will also allow to go beyond determining the single SS composition that fits a given CD spectrum best and calculate the likelihood of all putative SS compositions for an improved uncertainty assessment.
+Using this new information, we implemented a new version of SESCA that automatically applies spectrum re-scaling during deconvolution and includes more accurate error parameters for model validation, obtained from systematic calibration based on synthetic CD data.
+These new results will also allow to go beyond determining the single SS composition that fits a given CD spectrum best and calculate the likelihood of all putative SS compositions for an improved uncertainty assessment.